MyersResearchGroup/myersresearchgroup.github.io/content/authors/Suhyun-Bae/_index.md

 ---

-Suhyun Bae is a third-year undergraduate in Computer Science at the University of Colorado Boulder and has a Bachelor's degree in History.
+Suhyun Bae is a third-year undergraduate in Computer Science at the University of Colorado Boulder and has a degree in History.
 She is currently working to develop SBOLCanvas, a visual editor of genetic design, to add new features such as support for composite DNA sequences.